jaragont/orchestration-workshop/_pages/1-the-e.md

     return pd.read_csv("/workspaces/orchestration-workshop-tutorial/data/population-with-un-projections.csv")
 ```

 This makes each input visible, trackable, and versioned.
+If you click on `Reload definitions` in the `Assets` tab in Dagster, you will be able to see your new asset and materialize it.

 ---

 ### Pandera for Data Contracts

-Define a data model for each dataset:
+Define a data model for each dataset.
+In order to separte models from assets, we create a `models.py` under `workshop-project/advanced/energy-analysis/src/energy_analysis/defs/`:

+*models.py*
 ```python
 import pandera as pa